DefangLabs/defang-docs/docs/concepts/managed-storage/managed-redis.md

 ## Final Snapshots

-When a project is deployed to a production environment any managed redis instances are automatically configured to create a snapshot of the datastore before deletion.
+When a project is deployed with the `production` [deployment mode](/docs/concepts/deployment-modes) any managed redis instances are automatically configured to create a snapshot of the datastore before deletion.
 The snapshot will be named with the following format

 `